Welcome to UNICEF USA!

 Every child is precious — no matter where he or she lives.
 And UNICEF believes that all children, especially the most vulnerable, come into this world with the same basic human rights.
 This year, the 31st anniversary of the Convention on the Rights of the Child, UNICEF has waged a tough battle to keep COVID-19's ripple effects from eroding those rights.

 In countries like India, UNICEF has helped girls whose families' economic pressures have nearly sacrificed them to child marriage.
 With schools closed and families falling into extreme poverty, UNICEF has strengthened its child-protection systems to combat child labor and trafficking, especially among migrant children.
-For decades, UNICEF has upheld children’s rights to clean water, nutritious food, healthcare, education and the basic freedoms we can’t imagine children living without.
+For decades, UNICEF has upheld children’s rights to clean water, nutritious food, health care, education and the basic freedoms we can’t imagine children living without.
 Though the pandemic has complicated those efforts, UNICEF won't stop addressing the world's toughest problems until every child has the childhood they deserve.

 UNICEF is working to keep climate change top of mind for governments and policy makers, believing it to be one of the most critical issues facing children today.
 The rise in climate-related disasters and extreme weather over the past few years makes this work increasingly important because although children contribute the least to greenhouse gas emissions, the most marginalized children are the ones hardest hit by the impacts of climate change.

-UNICEF works to protect children endangered by climate change during extreme weather events by providing clean safe water and sanitation, medicine to combat water-borne diseases and other emergency medical supplies as well as educational programs so that in an emergency, like a hurricane, flood, earthquake or drought, children don’t fall too far behind in their learning.
+UNICEF works to protect children endangered by climate change during extreme weather events by providing clean, safe water and sanitation, medicine to combat waterborne diseases and other emergency medical supplies as well as educational programs so that in an emergency, like a hurricane, flood, earthquake or drought, children don’t fall too far behind in their learning.
 Additionally, UNICEF promotes education on environmental issues to empower children to become champions of the environment they will inherit.

-After a visit last year to Syria and Yemen, UNICEF Executive Director, Henrietta Fore issued this plea: “To everyone we say, we need peace.
-It’s what children need.
+After a visit last year to Syria and Yemen, UNICEF Executive Director, Henrietta Fore issued this plea: “To everyone, we say, we need peace.
+It's what children need.
 Children are always the most fragile and are often the first victims in a war and in violence.
 We as a world have often forgotten that we need to look after children.
 They are our future.”

 For 70 years, UNICEF has looked after the children forced to live in some of the world's most dangerous places.
 When conflicts have destroyed children's homes, schools and the infrastructure they need to stay healthy and safe, UNICEF steps in to provide clean water, health care, nutrition, protection and learning opportunities.

 Every seven minutes an adolescent is killed by an act of violence.
 If current rates prevail, more than 150 million girls will marry before their 18th birthday and 68 million more girls will undergo female genital mutilation by 2030.
 UNICEF protects children around the world from violence, exploitation and abuse by working with governments to develop policies that address the risks to children, promoting legislative protections and working on the ground to help children who’ve been assaulted, abused, exploited, trafficked or separated from their parents.
+In 2020, UNICEF and partners helped 1.5 million children and caregivers access mental health and psychosocial support.

 Donating to support UNICEF’s water, sanitation and hygiene programs is a great way to have a significant impact on children’s health and the communities where they live.
 According to the World Health Organization, for every $1 invested in water and sanitation, there’s an average economic return of at least $4.
 Programs that help children and families maintain good hygiene are another truly cost-effective way to ward off disease and keep everyone — grownups and kids — in good health.

 A disadvantaged child who can go to school has a chance to break the cycle of poverty that can grip a family for generations.
 On average, just one additional year of education can increase a child’s earnings later in life by 10 percent.
-For that reason alone, supporting education is one of the most long term and meaningful ways to donate to children.
+For that reason alone, supporting education is one of the most meaningful ways to donate to children.

 Education is also crucial to empowering girls, who all too often don’t get their fair chance to learn.
 From 1970 to 2009, the world saw immense reductions in child mortality.
 An estimated 50 percent of that progress is linked to an increase in the education of girls and young women.